 💰 Handling Your Pesos

 Some people recommend taking out a lot of pesos at once in order to avoid bank transaction fees, which on the surface sounds like okay advice, but isn’t so great.
-Taking out large wads of money anywhere in Latin America is definitely a bad idea as it opens you up to potential theft or robbery.
+Taking out large wads of money anywhere in Latin America is definitely a bad idea as it is like an invitation for potential theft or robbery.

 Better advice would be to get a travel-friendly bank account that doesn’t charge for ATM withdrawals and even reimburses you for transaction fees charged by other banks.
 That’s what I have with Charles Schwab and they save me hundreds of dollars, quite literally, and allow me to withdraw smaller chunks of cash as needed.